jeog/TOSDataBridge/README.md

 ### Build Notes
 - - -

 - Object code and logs are placed into an intermediate sub-directory of /VisualStudioBuild of form /$(Configuration)/$(Platform).
-After the object code is linked the binaries are sent to a sub-directory of /bin of form /$(Configuration)/$(Platform) and the symbol files are sent to /symbols/$(Configuration).
+After the object code is linked the binaries are sent to a sub-directory of /bin of form /$(Configuration)/$(Platform) and the symbol files (if applicable) are sent to /symbols/$(Configuration).

 - There are 32 and 64 bit (Win32 and x64) binaries included along with the relevant configurations in the VisualStudio solution.
 Debug versions have a "_d" suffix to avoid collisions.
 It's up to the user to choose and use the correct builds for ALL modules.
 The python library will search for the underlying DLL (-x64 vs. -x86) that matches the build of that version of python.

 ### Installation Details
 - - -
-The following sections will outline how to setup TOSDB's core C/C++ libraries.
-At the end of this section is a (slightly out-dated) screen-shot of all the relevant commands for using the x64 binaries. **If you're only interested in using the python wrapper you still need to follow these steps**

 1. Move the unzipped tos-databridge folder to its permanent location(our's is in C:/ for convenience.)
 If you change it in the future you'll need to redo some of these steps because the Service module relies on an absolute path.

 2. Determine the appropriate build you'll need: 32-bit(x86) or 64-bit(x64). ***Make sure you don't mix and match in future steps, python will automatically look for a version that matches its own build.***

-3. (Optional) Compile the appropriate binaries if building from source.
-The easiest way to do this is open the .sln file in /VisualStudioBuild, go to the appropriate build, and select 'build'.
+3. (***Optional***) Compile the appropriate binaries if building from source.
+The easiest way is to use VisualStudio: open the .sln file in /VisualStudioBuild, go to the appropriate build, and select 'build'.
 (If this fails, try 'clean' and then 'build'.)

 4. Determine if your TOS platform runs under elevated privileges (does it ask for an admin password before starting?)